liquidinstruments/moku-examples/docs/reference/phasemeter/generate_output.md

   type: string
   unit: null
 - default: 0.001
-  description: Phase scaling
+  description: Phase scaling (Only used when the output signal is set to Phase)
   name: phase_scaling
-  param_range: null
+  param_range:
+   mokupro: 10e-9 to 100e3
   type: number
-  unit: null
+  unit: V/cyc
 - default: true
   description: Disable all implicit conversions and coercions.
   name: strict